andreseduardop/lectupedia/content/archive/lectores-por-pais/index.en.md

 alt="World map with percentage of adults readers of books by country." command="Original" >}}

-Percentage of adults readers of books is indicated for each country.
+Percentage of adult readers of books is indicated for each country.
 The figure corresponds to the percentage of people who read at least one book a year.

 The figures are presented based on data provided by research centers or government institutions in charge of culture and education in the respective country.
 Sources are indicated in the endnotes.